Éamon Ó Cuív: National politics

+Ó Cuív began his political career in community development, becoming manager of a newly formed Gaeltacht co-operative in Connemara at the age of 23.
+His work there saw him encounter the challenges of rural infrastructure, which drew him into local politics through Fianna Fáil, where he served as Cumann Chair and later Comhairle Ceantair Secretary.
+He first stood for election in the 1985 Irish local elections.

 Ó Cuív first stood for election to Dáil Éireann at the 1987 general election in the Galway West constituency, where he was the last-placed of the four Fianna Fáil candidates, only two of whom were elected.
 He did better in the 1989 general election, substantially increasing his share of the first-preference votes, but was the only one of the three Fianna Fáil candidates not to be elected.

 He was then elected to the 19th Seanad as a Senator for the Cultural and Educational Panel.
 He served there until the 1992 general election, when he finally became a TD for Galway West.
 His vote had increased significantly and he was elected on the first count, coming a close second for Fianna Fáil behind the Labour Party's Michael D. Higgins.
 At the 1997 general election, he was again elected in second place on the first count, this time being narrowly behind his Fianna Fáil colleague Frank Fahey.
 At the 2002 general election, he comfortably topped the poll, with over 20% of the first-preference votes. Ó Cuív again topped the poll in Galway West at the 2007 general election.

 In 1994, Ó Cuív raised concern amongst some in Fianna Fáil when he suggested the possibility of a prospective conditional return to the Commonwealth of Nations as a gesture to Unionists in Northern Ireland.
 However, a straw poll of backbench Fianna Fáil TDs in 1998 showed that this had little support.